 Digital Object Identifier (DOI)

 Liu, Yuan; Hu, Jun; Wu, Jie; Zhu, Chenlei; Hui, Yujian; Han, Yaping; Huang, Zuhu; Ellsworth, Kevin; and Fan, Weimin, "Î±7 Nicotinic Acetylcholine Receptor-Mediated Neuroprotection Against Dopaminergic Neuron Loss In An Mptp Mouse Model Via Inhibition Of Astrocyte Activation" (2012).
-Neurobiology.
+Translational Neuroscience.
 439.